 “If there was no eradication program yellow crazy ants would have a devastating impact on housing development in Cairns,” he says.
 “People simply wouldn’t want to move their families into an area where there is the risk of yellow crazy ants.”

 Sugar cane farmers Dino and Stella Zappala have seen first hand how the eradication program has reduced ant numbers on their farms and allowed the sugar industry to continue to operate with little inconvenience.

 “If the ants return to former densities, they will quickly spread and damage sugar cane production and could make the industry unviable.”

 We’ve joined Townsville City Council in the battle against yellow crazy ants in Queensland’s far north.

-Our community coordinator, Yvette Williams, is working with the council to help local communities eradicate yellow crazy ants, which have been present in Nome, just south of Townsville, since 2008.
+Our community coordinator, Bev Job, is working with the council to help local communities eradicate yellow crazy ants, which have been present in Nome, just south of Townsville, since 2008.

 Nome lies close to the Mt Elliot section of Bowling Green Bay National Park, which is home to many threatened species, including the northern quoll, black-throated finch and Mount Elliot mulch-skink.
 The ants have also invaded people’s homes.

 Eradication work has only just begun, and over the next two years the project will need more people on the ground to carry out follow-up baiting, surveying and monitoring.

 - The Townsville Yellow Crazy Ant Community Taskforce project is supported by the Queensland Government’s Community Sustainability Action grant program.